-For info on taking photos and videos, see Camera app and webcams help and Movie Moments app for Windows: FAQ.
+For information on taking photos and videos, see Camera app and webcams help and Movie Moments app for Windows: FAQ.

-There are a few different ways to open the Photos app.
+There are a few different ways of opening the Photos app.

 Tap or click the Photos tile.

-Enter Photos in the search box, and then tap or click Photos in the results.
+Enter Photos in the search box, then tap or click Photos in the results.

 Go to the photo you want to see in the Photos app.

-Right-click or press and hold it, tap or click Open with, and then tap or click Photos.
+Right-click or press and hold it, tap or click Open with, then tap or click Photos.

-If you’d like change which app is used to automatically open your photos, see Choose the apps Windows uses by default.
+If you’d like change which app is used to automatically open your photos, see Choosing the applications Windows uses by default.

 Open the Photos app.

-Tap or click Pictures library in the upper-left corner, and then tap or click OneDrive.
+Tap or click Pictures library in the top-left corner, then tap or click OneDrive.

 You might need to sign in with your Microsoft account to see your OneDrive files.

-Tap or click OneDrive in the upper-left corner, and then tap or click Pictures library.
+Tap or click OneDrive in the top-left corner, then tap or click Pictures library.

-If you're not seeing some of your photos and videos in the app, see the troubleshooting section for help.
+If can't see some of your photos and videos in the app, see the troubleshooting section for help.

 Tap or click Import.

-If you have problems or want to import from a DVD, see Import photos and videos from a camera, phone, or DVD.
+If you have problems or want to import from a DVD, see Importing photos and videos from a camera, phone or DVD.

 Tap or click the device you want to import from.